 Useful websites

-Hey Girls - Established in 2018 by Celia and her two daughters Kate and Bec, Hey Girls is an multi-award-winning community-centered company.
-They work withover 150 community partners, helping to provide them with periods products, for those vulnerable of facing period poverty.
+Hey Girls - Established in 2018 by Celia and her two daughters, Kate and Bec, Hey Girls is a multi-award-winning community-centred company.
+They work with over 150 community partners, helping to provide them with period products for those vulnerable to facing period poverty.

-Freedom4Girls - Freedom4Girls is a UK-registered charity who support those who menstruate, by fighting against the challenges that stigma, taboos and gender equalities bring.
+Freedom4Girls - Freedom4Girls is a UK-registered charity that supports those who menstruate, by fighting against the challenges that stigma, taboos and gender inequalities bring.

-Period Poverty UK - Hoping to elimate period poverty in Britian's most deprived communities by 2025, Period Poverty UK helps support women in crisis have access to period products during their period.
+Period Poverty UK - Hoping to eliminate period poverty in Britain's most deprived communities by 2025, Period Poverty UK helps support women in crisis have access to period products during their period.